Board of Trustees

 - Margaret WiseTrusteeMargaret Wise, a Mississippi native, is a cofounder of Designing Women Boutique and has served in leadership positions on numerous boards throughout Sarasota, along with her husband, Bill.
 Her service work includes leadership positions with the Sarasota Memorial Healthcare Foundation, Sarasota Opera, United Way, Asolo Theater, Historic Spanish Point and Suncoast Communities Blood Bank.
 Wise helped found the Lunch in the Gardens lecture series at Selby Gardens and has also received numerous awards for her community volunteerism.
 Awards include the Golden Gavel from the Sarasota Herald-Tribune, the Girls Inc., “She Knows Where She is Going” award and she is a member of the Hall of Fame of the Sarasota Video Archives.
 Wise also served on the State of Florida’s arts council for eight years as appointed by the governor of Florida.

 - Jennifer O. RominieckiPresident & CEOJennifer O. Rominiecki began her tenure as President and Chief Executive Officer of Marie Selby Botanical Gardens in February 2015.
 Since she arrived, she has overseen the re-positioning of the institution as a "Living Museum" and enacted this new operating model, yielding a 36% increase in visitors, a 29% increase in membership households, and a 26% increase in overall annual revenues in just two years.
 Rominiecki has also overseen the creation and execution of a new five-year Strategic Plan for Selby Gardens, as well as the development of a new Master Site Plan.
 She possesses twenty years of experience at major New York City cultural institutions.
 Rominiecki served The New York Botanical Garden for 15 years in increasing roles of responsibility.
 As the Garden's Vice President for Institutional Advancement and Special Assistant to the President, she was involved in many aspects of the organization's management.
 She was also responsible for oversight of the Garden's seven-year campaign to raise $479 million in capital, operating, and endowment support.
 Earlier in her career, Rominiecki held key positions at The Metropolitan Opera and the Solomon R. Guggenheim Museum.
 She earned her Bachelor of Arts in Art History and English from Lafayette College in Easton, Pennsylvania, where she graduated Magna Cum Laude with Honors in Art History.
 Rominiecki also completed the Women’s Leadership Forum at Harvard Business School in June 2017 and has been selected to participate in Leadership Florida Cornerstone Class XXXVI.
-Currently, Rominiecki serves on the Boards of the Arts and Cultural Alliance of Sarasota County and the Science and Environment Council of Southwest Florida.
+Currently, Rominiecki serves on the Board of the Arts and Cultural Alliance of Sarasota County and is Vice Chair of the Board of the Science and Environment Council of Southwest Florida.
 She has also received the SRQ Magazine’s Women in Business “Hear Me Roar” Leadership Award in 2016.
 Rominiecki is joined in Sarasota by her husband, Robert, and their two boys.